Is iPhone 6 Still Good in 2020?

 As a 5 year old device, you stand to save a ton versus buying a new iPhone.
 But the question is – will the iPhone 6 stand the test of time?

-Why is the iPhone 6 Still Good?
+Why is the iPhone 6 Still a Good Phone?

-Being the oldest of those phones, the iPhone 6 is the most affordable device with that 4.7” screen.
+Being the oldest of those phones, the 6 is the most affordable device with that 4.7” screen.